EDUCBA Logo

 1. [Fv]: It is the future value of payments we want after the loan is paid off.
 In this case, we only want to get the loan paid and nothing else; omit it or make it 0.

 2. [Type]: If the payment is due at the end of the month, omit this or make this 0.
-In case the payment is due at the beginning of the month, make this 1.
+If the payment is due at the beginning of the month, make this 1.
 For example, if payment is due on 31st January, this will be 0, but if it’s due on 1st January, make this 1.

 How to Use the PMT Function in Excel?